 - Call Duke EMS or 911 right away if you notice signs of alcohol poisoning

-AlcoholEdu & Haven for College, are two online science-based courses used on over 500 campuses nationwide.
+AlcoholEdu & Sexual Assault Prevention for First Year Students, are two online science-based courses used on over 500 campuses nationwide.
 AlcoholEdu provides detailed information about alcohol and its effects on the body and mind.
 Whether you drink or not, the goals of the course are to help you make well-informed decisions about alcohol and address the drinking behavior of your peers.
-Haven will provide information to help you identify, react, respond to, and assist with preventing sexual assault and relationship violence.
+Sexual Assault Prevention for First Year Students will provide information to help you identify, react, respond to, and assist with preventing sexual assault and relationship violence.
 Haven will also help you learn about healthy relationships, the importance of consent and being a good communicator, and the many ways you can help create a safe and positive campus environment.

 How We Can Help